hamedyaghoobian/osvaldo_rag_web_v5/README.md

 python src/main.py
 ```

 Type your messages and interact with the Osvaldo Romberg AI model.
+Each response will be:
+1. Displayed in the terminal
+2. Read aloud using the Eleven Labs text-to-speech API

 Type 'exit' to quit the chat.